Which comes first: the needs of your organization or the desires of your donors? Is there a way to balance both?

 This webinar recording begins with an update on current market conditions from CAPTRUST Chief Investment Officer Mike Vogelzang.

-In this installment of our fiduciary training webinar series hosted by Director of Retirement Plan Consulting Dawn McPherson, we focus on current fiduciary litigation themes and developments.
-Further, we cover the practical implications of the litigation trends for plan sponsors and provide key takeaways to help improve plan governance and minimize risk.
+In this installment of our fiduciary training series, hosted by Director of Retirement Plan Consulting Dawn McPherson, we dive into the latest fiduciary litigation themes and developments.
+We also explore the practical implications of these trends for plan sponsors and offer key takeaways to help you enhance your plan’s governance and reduce risk.

-This panel discussion features CAPTRUST Principal and Financial Advisor Jim Strodel, and guest speakers Julie Stapel and Matt Sharbaugh, partners at Morgan Lewis & Bockius, LLP.
-Matt is an ERISA litigator and Julie counsels plan sponsors on compliance with ERISA’s fiduciary rules.
-They each bring their perspectives on these timely and important topics.
+This panel discussion features CAPTRUST Principal and Financial Advisor Jim Strodel, alongside guest speakers Julie Stapel and Matt Sharbaugh, partners at Morgan Lewis & Bockius, LLP.
+Matt, an ERISA litigator, and Julie, who advises plan sponsors on ERISA fiduciary compliance, each share their unique perspectives on these timely and important topics.

 As retirement plan sponsors and their recordkeepers prepare to integrate applicable provisions, common questions are arising.
 Some relate to the details of Roth provisions, emergency savings accounts, and student loan repayments.
 Others ask about recordkeeper differences and how to understand participant needs.